jobs-git/evogp/README.md

 If you use EvoGP in your research and want to cite it in your work, please use:
 ```
 @misc{wang2025evogpgpuacceleratedframeworktreebased,
-      title={EvoGP: A GPU-accelerated Framework for Tree-Based Genetic Programming},
+      title={EvoGP: A GPU-accelerated Framework for Tree-based Genetic Programming},
       author={Lishuang Wang and Zhihong Wu and Kebin Sun and Zhuozhao Li and Ran Cheng},
       year={2025},
       eprint={2501.17168},